-1. Teams participating in all Team Challenges, with the exception of the Improvisational Challenge, will need to complete the Expense Report.
+1. Teams participating in all Team Challenges will need to complete the Expense Report.
 From the My Team Tournaments page, click on the pencil icon in the "exp" column to edit an Expense Report for a particular team.
 (If you clicked "Continue" at the bottom of the Tournament Data Form, you've already navigated to the Expense Report page!)
 If you manage more than one team, always be sure to double check that you are entering the correct information for the correct team.